pop-xf/json-schemas/README.md

 *This field is required to express observables as functions of polynomials.
 It requires the simultaneous presence of `metadata.polynomial_names` and `metadata.observable_expressions`.*

-An object representing the central values of the polynomial coefficients for each named polynomial, $\vec{p}_k$.
+An object representing the central values of the polynomial coefficients $\vec{p}_k$ for each named polynomial $P_k$.
 Each key must be a monomial key as defined above.
-The values must be an array of $K$ numbers whose order matches `metadata.polynomial_names`.
+Each value must be an array of $K$ numbers whose order matches `metadata.polynomial_names`.

 Example: